jrc03c/git-cheat-sheet/readme.md

 - what files have been changed
 - what files are staged (i.e., added) to be included in the next commit (i.e., snapshot)

-## Pushing a repository history to a central location
+## Push a repository history to a central location

+...